-I've no Idea.
-It's been a cult/collectable item from the start.
+I’ve no idea.
+It’s been a cult/collectible item from the start.

 We did a showcase in Hollywood for the Capitol suits and a few odd gigs in Arizona.
 Then out of the big band a few smaller versions emerged under other names.
 They were all really creative.
 A few years on I joined a Denver based group of mostly Eclectic Mouse veterans, “A Slower Buffalo” which was one of most creative bands I’ve ever been involved in.

 The stand out track on the record is the amazing ‘Where Do the Hounds Go?’, which is absolutely mind-blowing.

 Thanks, I liked those too.
 “Hounds” is probably the best thing on the record compositionally.

 Is there any unreleased material from that period?

 Not much, but bits are surfacing on the web now.
 I really haven’t paid much attention.